 Now that we have a good take on what you would have to pay for Thinkific, let's dive into the Teachable pricing plans.
 Teachable also has a free plan for smaller course websites or for testing out the platform.
 After that, you can upgrade to one some of the other more powerful options.

 - Free – $0 for unlimited courses and limited to 10 students.
 That said, you have to pay a $1 + 10% transaction fee for all of your paid courses.
 The Processing fees are also there, so you have to take that into consideration.
 Other than that, you receive access to basic features like integrated payments, student management, discussion forums, and basic quizzes.
 Email support is provided.

 - Basic – $29 per month ($39 paid monthly) for all base features, 5% transaction fees, instant payouts, two admin users, product support, course creation training, custom domains, coupon codes, drip content, integrated affiliate marketing, email marketing, and other third-party integrations.

-- Professional – $79 per month for everything in the previous plan, but with no transaction fees.
+- Professional – $99 per month ($119 paid monthly) for everything in the previous plan, but with no transaction fees.
 You also gain access to instant payouts, five admin users, priority customer support, graded quizzes, advanced customization, advanced reports, an unbranded site, completion certificates, and course compliance.

 - Business – $249 per month ($299 paid monthly) for everything in the previous plan, 100 admin users, priority support, manual student importing, custom user roles, and bulk enrollments.
 You also still get the instant payouts and no transaction fees with this plan.

 So, which one is the better value?
 One thing's for sure.
 The Teachable free plan is far better than that of Thinkific because it supports an unlimited number of courses and students.
 It also looks like the lower tier princing plan from Teachable is more desirable for companies just getting started.
 The features definitely vary between platforms, so some of the more unique features may press you to choose one over the other.
 But on the surface, Teachable appears to be a better deal in general.